jbrasay/jbrasay/ReadMe.md

 # 👋 Hi I'm John
-An IT Speciliast, aspiring to become a Full-Stack Developer <br>Studied Computer Science at University of Hawaii at Manoa<br>Currently learning TypeScript and Redux<br>Continously learning and improving
+An IT Speciliast aspiring to become a Full-Stack Developer <br>Studied Computer Science at University of Hawaii at Manoa<br>Currently learning TypeScript and Redux<br>Continously learning and improving

 # 💻 Tech Stack: